Can I build this GEO myself, or do I need a service like ROZZ?

 What "Building It Yourself" Actually Entails

-Building technical extractability transforms your website into an "API-able brand"—a collection of machine-readable answer units.
+Building technical extractability transforms your website into an “API-able brand,” which is a collection of machine-readable answer units.

-Turnkey Alternative: Platforms like ROZZ automate content restructuring through the GEO pipeline—analyzing existing content, identifying high-value passages, and generating optimized Q&A variants with proper answer-first formatting and E-E-A-T signals.
+Platforms like ROZZ automate content restructuring through the GEO pipeline.
+The GEO pipeline analyzes existing content, identifies high-value passages, and generates optimized Q&A variants with proper answer-first formatting and E-E-A-T signals.
+This approach eliminates manual rewriting while maintaining continuous freshness that AI systems prioritize.

 Every page needs explicit machine-readable labels.

-DIY Reality: Requires ongoing Schema.org expertise.
+DIY extractability implementation requires ongoing Schema.org expertise.
 Each content type needs different markup.
-Google's Rich Results Test must validate every page.
+Google’s Rich Results Test must validate every page.
 Budget 40-60 hours initial implementation plus 2-3 hours per new page type.
+Schema.org specifications change quarterly, so monitoring updates is required.

-Turnkey Alternative: ROZZ automatically generates QAPage Schema.org markup for all Q&A content and appropriate structured data for other content types.
-The system maintains compliance as specifications evolve, eliminating technical debt for your engineering team.
+ROZZ automatically generates QAPage Schema.org markup for all Q&A content and appropriate structured data for other content types.
+The system maintains compliance as specifications evolve.
+This eliminates technical debt for the engineering team.

 AI systems perform real-time fetches during answer synthesis.
 Slow or blocked content gets skipped.

-Turnkey Alternative: ROZZ hosts the mirror site at rozz.{clientdomain} with optimized static content specifically for AI crawlers.
-Your main site can have whatever features you need—the GEO-optimized delivery layer handles AI-specific requirements including the llms.txt file that directs GPTBot, ClaudeBot, and PerplexityBot to the optimized content.
+ROZZ hosts the mirror site at rozz.{clientdomain} with optimized static content specifically for AI crawlers.
+The main site can have whatever features are needed.
+The GEO-optimized delivery layer handles AI-specific requirements, including the llms.txt file that directs GPTBot, ClaudeBot, and PerplexityBot to the optimized content.

 Extractability extends beyond text.

-DIY Reality: Requires tracking format preferences across 4+ AI platforms as they evolve.
+DIY extractability requires tracking format preferences across 4+ AI platforms as they evolve.
 Each platform has different extraction logic.
-You'll need a testing framework to validate extractability across all platforms.
+A testing framework is required to validate extractability across all platforms.

 The Hidden Ongoing Costs of DIY